 The final question – why is the move being done – is of particular importance.
 Most courts will not want to assign child custody to a relocating parent unless the reason for the move is necessary.
 People often cite mandatory employment changes, health conditions, or remarrying as a reasons for their move-away case that the court will acknowledge and respect.

-Pasadena Move-Away Attorneys for Your Case
+Pasadena Move-Away Representation for Your Case

 At Gille Kaye Law Group, PC, we believe that a relocation should not completely separate a divorced parent from their child.
 Led by Attorney Christine Gille, a Certified Family Law Specialist, we explore every possible avenue when managing a move-away case to try to find an amicable solution that keeps your family together.
-Put decades of legal experience in your corner today by contacting our Pasadena family lawyers and asking for an initial consultation.
+Put decades of legal experience in your corner today by contacting our Pasadena lawyers and asking for an initial consultation.